Video Link: https://vimeo.com/291645322

 The bottom line is this: maintaining an optimal balance of natural hormones in your body is crucial at all life stages.

-For children and women of childbearing age, particular focus on minimizing your exposures to endocrine-disrupting chemicals like phthalates is important to protect healthy hormonal balance during critical stages of growth and development.
+For children and women of childbearing age, a particular focus on minimizing your exposures to endocrine-disrupting chemicals like phthalates is vital to protect healthy hormonal balance during critical stages of growth and development.

 As an adult, reducing exposure to such substances is still essential, but so is optimizing your body’s natural ability to maintain a proper hormonal balance, and that is done, primarily, via your healthy lifestyle.

 Contact Us Today For A Free Consultation

 - There is No “Testosterone Controversy” - [Last Updated On: November 26th, 2021] [Originally Added On: September 30th, 2020]

 - Is Your Leadership Ability Determined by Your Testosterone and Cortisol Levels? - [Last Updated On: October 26th, 2021] [Originally Added On: October 1st, 2020]

 - Recent Study Confirms: Testosterone DOES NOT Increase Heart Attack Risk! - [Last Updated On: October 29th, 2021] [Originally Added On: October 5th, 2020]

 - What You Need to Know About Testosterone Esters - [Last Updated On: November 5th, 2021] [Originally Added On: October 7th, 2020]

 - Research Makes a Case for Testosterone Replacement Therapy (TRT) - [Last Updated On: October 16th, 2021] [Originally Added On: October 8th, 2020]

 - Testosterone: How Much Do You Really Know About This Potent Hormone? - [Last Updated On: November 28th, 2021] [Originally Added On: October 9th, 2020]